LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 If you view this new data frame, it has 3,000 samples in it: a thousand with 30 people in each, a thousand with 100 people in each, and a thousand with 1,000 people in each.
 We look at the distribution of the mean IQ for each of these three sets.

 We can use the function `geom_density` to create a density plot.
-Let us fill by `sample_size` and set the opacity to 0.5 (so we can see through each geom because they will overlap; to set this, do so with `alpha = `).
+Let us fill these curves by `sample_size` and set the opacity to 0.5 (so we can see through each geom because they will overlap; to set this, do so with `alpha = `).
 <br>